eosrio/hyperion-docs/docs/stream_client.md

 });
 ```

 To refine even more your stream, you could add more filters.

+!!!note
-Remember that adding more filters
-will result in an AND operation, currently it's not possible to make OR operations with filters.
+    Remember that adding more filters will result in an AND operation, currently it's not possible to make OR operations with filters.

 #### 3.2 Delta Stream - client.streamDeltas